jcserv/portfolio/README.md

 ## 🚀 Portfolio V2.0

-This portfolio has been re-designed with responsiveness, accessibility, and cleaner code (now that I've got more experience) in mind.
+This portfolio has been re-designed with responsiveness, accessibility, and cleaner code in mind using Chakra-UI.
 See the previous portfolio [here](https://github.com/jcserv/portfoliov1)

 Changes:

+- React-bootstrap -> Chakra-UI
-- Added dark mode
+- Dark mode
-- Added Eslint + CI checks
+- Eslint + CI checks
-- Removed sticky sidebar
-- Removed skills
-- Added more projects section
+- More projects section
 - Simplified contact
+- Frontend only (can be easily hosted with Vercel, Github pages)

+Removed:
+- Sticky sidebar
+- Skills

 ## 💼 Prerequisites